bonk1t/oauth-testing-agency/README.md

 Open this template in **Cursor IDE** and ask the AI to create your agency using the `.cursor` workflow.
 The AI will handle everything from setup to testing automatically!

-For manual development, replace the `ExampleAgency` with your own implementation and start deploying intelligent agent systems!
+For manual development, replace the `github_agent` agent implementation with your own and start deploying intelligent agent systems!